iotaledger/introduction-docs/docs/tutorials/one-click-private-tangle.md

 ### Operate your Private Tangle

-You operate your Private Tangle by issuing the following command:
+You operate your Private Tangle by issuing one of the following commands:

 ```console
 ./private-tangle.sh [start|stop|update]